Snake in the Garden: Plot

 Jake breaks into Olivia's apartment to fix the cameras and steal the flash drive she has hidden.
 He brings the information to Fitz, and tells him that Osborne is the mole.

 Cyrus discovers through Charlie that Fitz was involved with Jake in a top secret mission in Iran called Operation Remington.
 He tells Fitz that the work he did stealing votes in Defiance is similar to Fitz's top secret mission in Iran and Fitz brings him back to the fold, telling Cyrus about his plans to raid Osborne's house and expose him as the mole.

-Jake tries to go on another date with Olivia but she tells him she is still preoccupied by her last relationship.
-He insists he is still interested in her and the two kiss.

-Huck and Harrison discover that Maybelle kidnapped herself.
-When she tries to leave with her money Huck picks her up and her parents confront her.
-Hollis tells her she can come back to the family home or she can leave with the money.
-Maybelle chooses the money and cuts off her relationship with her parents.
+Huck and Harrison discover that Maybelle staged her kidnapping.
+When she tries to leave with her money, she is confronted by her parents.
+Hollis makes her decided between their family and the money; Maybelle chooses the money.

 Osborne goes to Cyrus and denies that he's the mole.
 Cyrus informs him that it's out of his hands and that Fitz has made the decision.

-Fitz discovers that Mellie has cancelled the family weekend he has planned involving their two children.
-When he accuses her of not loving their children and being cold she reveals that she cancelled in order to protect the children who are afraid of their father and can smell the liquor on him.

-At Olivia Pope and Associates the gladiators hear the news that George Osborne committed suicide.

-Jake sits on a bench drinking coffee when a man (Joe Morton) sits down beside him.
+Osborn is found dead with a seemingly self-inflicted gunshot wound.
+Elsewhere, Jake sits on a bench drinking coffee when a man (Joe Morton) sits down beside him.
 They chat about the weather before the man praises Jake for staging Osborne's suicide and convincing everyone he's the mole.

+Production

+The episode marks the first appearance of Joe Morton and the first mention of Operation Remington both of which would continue to play key roles throughout the second and third seasons.
+Morton was later promoted to series regular for the fifth season of the series.

+Release

+"Snake in the Garden" premiered on ABC on March 28, 2013.
+It served as the midseason finale of Scandal season two.

 Critical reception

-Ryan McGee at The A.V.
-Club gave the episode a B+ noting that the final third of the episode was "so great that it's easy to forget that almost next to nothing of interest really happened before it."
+The A.V.
+Club's Ryan McGee gave the episode a B+ rating, writing that the final third of the episode was so well written it made up for the lack of interesting content in the rest of the episode.